pinobatch/pently/docs/pentlyas.md

   Like other NES music engines, Pently counts frames based on the vertical retrace of the picture generator.
 An NTSC PPU produces 60.1 frames per second, and a PAL PPU produces 50.0 frames per second.
-This usually ends up assigning three to ten frames per row depending on the tempo and scale.
+This usually ends up assigning three to fifteen frames per row depending on the tempo and scale.
 * HOPO: Instantaneous change in a note's pitch.
 (After guitar techniques called "hammer-on" and "pull-off" that produce this.)
 * Illusory continuity: The tendency of the human auditory system to fill in gaps in a continuous tone when these gaps coincide with another sufficiently loud tone or noise.
-* Instrument: A set of pitch, volumes, and timbre envelopes that are used to play notes.
+* Instrument: A set of pitch, volume, and timbre envelopes that is used to play notes.
 * Note: A musical event with a pitch and a duration.
 * Note value: A duration expressed as a binary fraction of a whole note.
+* Octave: A frequency ratio of 2 to 1 between two pitches.
-* Pattern: A musical phrase, consisting of a list of notes with durations.
+* Pattern: A musical phrase, consisting of a list of notes and rests.
 * Pickup measure: A partial measure at the start of a piece of music.
   Also called "anacrusis".
 * Pitch: The frequency of a tone expressed using a logarithmic scale.